aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/README.md

   ln -s ../../shared_repo/custom_avd_templates/ ./custom_avd_templates
   ```

-- It is recomment to use a `!` delimiter at the top of each custom template.
+- It is recommenended to use a `!` delimiter at the top of each custom template.

 Add custom template to group/host variables: